How We Validated the FRED Score

 Key Takeaways

-1. Crash History Is the Dominant Predictor (56%)
+1. Prior Crash Burden Is the Dominant Predictor

-Past crashes predict future crashes more reliably than any other signal.
-Empirical Bayes shrinkage makes this robust for all fleet sizes — small carriers aren't penalized by statistical noise, and large carriers keep their reliable observed rates.
+A carrier's credibility-shrunk prior-crash relativity is the single strongest feature in the fit.
+Bühlmann-Straub shrinkage makes this robust for all fleet sizes — small carriers aren't penalized by statistical noise, and large carriers keep their reliable observed history.

-Driver decision violations (speeding, reckless driving, substances, HOS fraud) are the strongest leading indicator of future crashes.
+Driver decision violations (speeding, reckless driving, substances, HOS fraud) are the strongest leading indicator of future crash burden.
 They capture risk before it materializes.
 For mature carriers, behavioral violations are 23% more predictive than equipment violations.

 Brake failures, tire issues, and lighting problems signal maintenance standards and operational discipline.
-Less predictive than behavioral violations, but an independent and consistent signal.
+It carries less weight than the behavioral rate, but contributes an independent and consistent signal.

-The most dangerous violations — reckless driving, substance offenses, extreme speeding — carry high severity weights that feed into the EB-adjusted severe component rate.
-Carriers with these violations naturally produce elevated peer indices through the 4-component model, catching qualitatively different risk that crash history alone might miss.
+The most dangerous violations — reckless driving, substance offenses, extreme speeding — carry high severity weights and lift the carrier's exposure-normalized severe-violation rate.
+Carriers with these violations are predicted to carry a higher forward burden, catching qualitatively different risk that crash history alone might miss.

 5. Fleet Size Is Controlled, Not Penalized

-Small carriers (1-5 trucks) have crash rates 2-4× higher than enterprise carriers, but our peer-relative grading and size-band EB priors ensure carriers are compared to peers of similar size.
+Small carriers (1-5 trucks) have crash rates 2-4× higher than enterprise carriers, but within-band grading, the log-exposure offset, and per-band calibration ensure carriers are compared to peers of similar size.
 A small carrier with clean records can still earn an Excellent grade.